 You could certainly call Liverpool's list of attractions diverse.
 From a look at the world's biggest band to modern art, maritime monuments and religious buildings - you'll never be bored in this exciting city.

 This waterfront World Heritage Site is packed full of shops, restaurants and bars as well as the Tate Liverpool, International Slavery Museum, The Beatles Story and Merseyside Maritime Museum.

 The legendary venues of the Cavern club and pub, made famous by the Beatles, showcase the legacy of the Fab Four, as well as serving up a daily dose of live music.

 You can't visit the city without taking a trip across its famous river.
 Book a 50-minute cruise to get the best views of Liverpool's iconic waterfront, while listening to a talk about its history.

 The sheer size of the largest cathedral in the UK is astounding, and if you take a trip up the tower, you will be rewarded with spectacular views stretching across the city and over to North Wales.

 If you have a hire car, it's well worth taking a trip out to Crosby Beach to see Gormley's incredible artwork.
 The 100 cast-iron, life-size figures stretch out across the sands all staring out across the Irish Sea.

 There is much to see and do in Liverpool, no matter what time of year you choose to take your break...

-This cultured city features an impressive line-up of events, with the following annual highlights always expected to fill the hotels in Liverpool; book early during these times.
+This cultured city features an impressive line-up of events, with the following annual highlights always expected to fill the hotels in Liverpool city centre; book early during these times.